 What is ovarian cancer?

 DotS the definition of ovarian cancer may vary.
-The CDC’s definition is:
+The (United States) Centers for Disease Control and Prevention’s definition is:

 “Ovarian cancer is a group of diseases that originates in the ovaries, or in the related areas of the fallopian tubes and the peritoneum”.3